languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 Known bugs:
  -OpenOffice.org integration:
-   -doesn't check table content
+   -doesn't work correctly with documents that contain revisions -doesn't check table content
    -getParagraphContent() iterates differently than OOoDialog.showError() so
     that there's an offset when showing the errors in documents with tables,